Biography, Theresa Wrangham

 Theresa wrote and regularly published the ASBC and SafeMinds eNewsletters, and has had articles published in Mothering Magazine, The Autism File, Age of Autism and Pathways and currently writes articles for NVIC's eNewsletter.
-She has been featured in local, national and international television. radio and print news reports.
-Ms. Wrangham has also participated in the public engagement process funded by the Centers for Disease Control and Prevention for "Pandemic" H1N1 vaccine, Meningococcal vaccine, and Colorado's 2013 public engagement on their personal belief exemption law.
-She currently represents NVIC in and CDC's Vaccine Information Sheet Revisions Group.
+She has been featured in local, national and international television, radio and print news reports.
+Ms. Wrangham has also participated in the public engagement process funded by the Centers for Disease Control (CDC) for "Pandemic" H1N1 vaccine, meningococcal vaccine, and Colorado's 2013 public engagement on their personal belief exemption law.
+She currently represents NVIC in and CDC's Vaccine Information Statement (VIS) Revisions Group.